ladapn/wallckr/README.md

 ## Motivation
-The main purpose of this project is to have fun building such a robot and developing its code.
+The main purpose of this project is to have fun building such a robot and to enjoy developing its code.
 Also, I wanted to verify what is the minimum number of sensors that allows to perform wall following operation.
 Last but not least I wanted to have a platform for testing of control algorithms for Ackermann steering.
 Why Ackermann - i.e. car like - steering?
 Because it is more difficult to control than the usual differential steering and thus more fun.

 If anyone gets inspired by this to build a similar project, it would be a very nice side effect.

 ## Features
 - Wall following
     - Controls distance from right-hand side wall maintain target distance of 25 cm
     - This is achieved by a controller commanding a servo to change steering angle of the front wheels.
-The servo command is based on measurements from right front and right distance sensors.
+The servo command is based on measurements from right front and right distance sensors
-    - Currently only Proportional (P) and Proportional Derivative (PD) controllers are implemented and P one is used by default
+    - Currently only Proportional (P) and Proportional Derivative (PD) controllers are implemented and P is used by default
 - Obstacle avoidance
     - If front sensor measurement is lower than 40 cm, or if right front sensor measurement is lower than 15 cm, obstacle avoidance mode is entered.
 In this mode, side distance is no longer maintained.
 Instead, the robot simply turns front wheels left to the maximal allowed angle.
 When the front measurement is less than 60 cm and the front right measurement is less than 25 cm, wall following mode is entered again.
 - Motor control